-- 3.20 Before we set out the specific issues that apply to renewals and enhancements, the following general policy issues apply to both renewals and enhancements: - (a) renewals and enhancements will be rolled forward separately for England & Wales and Scotland in accordance with our PR08 determination; - (b) all RAB adjustments for the non-delivery of outputs, deferrals within CP4, underspend and efficient overspend, will be calculated with reference to our PR08 determination;24
+- 3.20 Before we set out the specific issues that apply to renewals and enhancements, the following general policy issues apply to both renewals and enhancements: - (a) renewals and enhancements will be rolled forward separately for England & Wales and Scotland in accordance with our PR08 determination; - (b) all RAB adjustments for the non-delivery of outputs, deferrals within CP4, underspend and efficient overspend, will be calculated with reference to our PR08 determination22; - (c) the adjustments for the non-delivery of outputs will be based on the amounts of money saved by not delivering the outputs or failing to maintain the serviceability and sustainability of the network.
+This would include any savings in opex, maintenance and income; - (d) it is for Network Rail to show that a reduction in work volumes is efficient and does not inappropriately affect the serviceability and sustainability of the network.
+Where Network Rail cannot show that a

-23 Adjustments for non delivery of outputs include adjustments for Network Rail failing to maintain the serviceability or sustainability of the network in the short, medium or long term.
+21 Adjustments for non-delivery of outputs include adjustments for Network Rail failing to maintain the serviceability or sustainability of the network in the short, medium or long term.